user-synax/Kivo/learn-about-project.md

 - Calls run on **LiveKit** (a dedicated real-time media network) — chat servers are bad at streaming audio/video, so Kivo delegates.
 - There's *no call state stored on Kivo's server*: rooms are named deterministically per conversation (`kivo_<conversationId>`), so everyone — including late joiners — lands in the same room.
 The only server memory is a 30-second "ringing" timer that turns into a missed call.

+### 🎮 Kivo Games
+- A game is its **own little record** (`GameSession`), not a chat message.
+The chat only holds a thin **chip** pointing at it, so the invite and the result show up in your conversation (with a notification) while the playing happens full-screen at `/games`.
+- **The server is the referee — the browser is only a screen.** The server picks the passage, stamps the start time, works out WPM from *its* clock (characters ÷ 5 per minute, capped at 400), and assigns 1st and 2nd place.
+Your browser is only allowed to say *"I've typed this far"* and *"I'm done"* — the same never-trust-the-client rule used everywhere else in Kivo.
+- **Typing itself is instant** because your own progress bar is drawn locally from your keystrokes; the server is only pinged every ~5% (at most four times a second) to keep your opponent's bar honest.
+Type a wrong letter and it shows **red** until you fix it.
+- **The first person to finish ends the race.** In a 1v1 there's nothing left to wait for, so the winner is decided right there and the outcome is posted back into the chat as a **new result chip** — which is why you get a notification instead of silently noticing a score.
+- **Nobody can be left stranded:** a pending invite expires after 30 minutes, and a race nobody is typing in is cancelled after 10 minutes — but every progress ping pushes that deadline back, so a slow typist is never cut off mid-race.
+- **No new infrastructure.** Games run entirely on the socket connection chat already uses — no media server (that's calls), no extra service, no polling.

 ### 👤 Accounts, security & trust
 - **Passwords** are hashed with bcrypt (12 rounds) — even the database can't read them.
 - **Sessions:** a 15-minute access token (in the request header) + a refresh cookie that is `httpOnly` (JavaScript can't touch it) and backed by a real **Session** row in the database — which means "log out everywhere" and "admin bans user" *actually* revoke access, instantly.